gsuberland/ropywiki/README.md

 ## Known issues

-XSS is trivially possible via the search functionality and file contents. **ROPyWiki is not intended for use with untrusted content!**
+XSS is trivially possible via the search functionality and file contents. **ROPyWiki is not intended for use with untrusted content, nor is it intended to be accessed remotely!**

 ## Setup and use